-Parameter Description NOTE This option only works if the output file is a regular bitmap. -ps <input format=""/> <output format&gt;</output Converts the shape of the pixels in the image for use with analog television formats.
+Parameter Description NOTE This option only works if the output file is a regular bitmap. -ps <input format=""/> <output format></output Converts the shape of the pixels in the image for use with analog television formats.
 The pixel shape of the input image and of the output image must be specified to make the conversion.
 The following formats are supported: • square • NTSC • PAL -bgcolor <red> <green> <blue></blue></green></red> The background colour to apply to the background if the input image has transparent pixels.
 By default, the output image will be laid on solid white.
 The colour values can be expressed in integers ranging from 0 to 255 or in decimals ranging from 0.0 to 1.0.
 NOTE This option only works if the output file is a regular bitmap. -bgalpha <alpha></alpha> The alpha value of the background if the input image has transparent pixels.
 By default, the background will be fully opaque.
 The alpha value can be expressed in an integer ranging from 0 to 255 or a decimal ranging from 0.0 to 1.0.
 NOTE This option only works if the output file is a regular bitmap and its format supports alpha. -premultiply <mode></mode> The way the colour values of pixels is encoded relative to their alpha value.
-This parameter has two possibles uses: • To indicate the premultiplication type of the source image when converting a regular bitmap image to a Toon Boom bitmap (.tvg). • To set the premultiplication type of the output image when converting a Toon Boom Bitmap ( image (with the -bitmaparton): This parameter supports the following pr • straight: The colour values are their opacity ratio. • black: The colour values are mu meaning they are encoded as dark • white: The colour values are divimeaning they are encoded as ligh NOTE When exporting Portable Network image is always encoded with no emultiplication modes: not encoded raw regardless of diplied by their opacity ratio, ser if they are semi-transparent. ded by their opacity ratio, ter if they are semi-transparent.
+This parameter has two possibles uses: • To indicate the premultiplication type of the source image when converting a regular bitmap image to a Toon Boom bitmap (.tvg).

+Parameter Description To set the premultiplication type of the output image when converting a Toon Boom Bitmap (.tvg) to a regular bitmap image (with the -bitmapartonly option).
+This parameter supports the following premultiplication modes: straight: The colour values are not encoded raw regardless of their opacity ratio. black: The colour values are multiplied by their opacity ratio, meaning they are encoded as darker if they are semi-transparent. white: The colour values are divided by their opacity ratio, meaning they are encoded as lighter if they are semi-transparent.
+NOTE When exporting Portable Network Graphics (.png) files, the image is always encoded with no premultiplication (straight).